AlexWaygood/typeshed-stats/examples/example.md

 <hr>

-## Stats on typeshed's stubs for `chardet`
+## Info on typeshed's stubs for `chardet`

 ### Number of lines

 122 (excluding blank lines)

-### Package status: *up to date*
+### Package status: *out of date*

-These stubs should be fairly up to date.
-In CI, stubtest tests these stubs against the latest version of the package that's available.
+These stubs are out of date.
+In CI, stubtest tests these stubs against an older version of this package than the latest that's available.

+### Upload status: *uploaded*

+These stubs are currently uploaded to PyPI.

 ### Stubtest settings in CI: *missing stubs ignored*

 The `--ignore-missing-stub` stubtest setting is used in CI.

+### Stubtest platforms in CI

+In CI, stubtest is run on linux only.

 ### Pyright settings in CI: *strict*